SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

 ```

 **Key Observations:**
-- **Early exploration phase**: Fitness increased from 0.04 to 0.12 in first 10 generations
+- **Early exploration phase**: Fitness increased from 0.04 to 0.12 in the first 10 generations
 - **Steady progressive improvement**: Generations 10-100 showed consistent incremental gains, crossing the 1.0 threshold at generation 183
-- **Accelerated refinement**: Generations 234-250 demonstrated rapid fitness improvement from 1.06 to 1.38 due to discovering superior solution space
+- **Accelerated refinement**: Generations 234-250 demonstrated rapid fitness improvement from 1.06 to 1.38 due to discovering a superior solution space
 - **Final convergence**: Generations 250-277 refined the gait from 1.38 to 1.50
-- **Total runtime**: 277 generations to achieve optimal gait pattern exceeding target threshold
+- **Total runtime**: 277 generations to achieve an optimal gait pattern exceeding the target threshold

-The resulting gait data is saved to `results.txt` as a **300 × 24 matrix** (300 time steps, 24 joint angles), ready for visualization in MATLAB using the code provided below.
+The resulting gait data is saved to `results.txt` as a **300 × 24 matrix** (300 time steps, 24 joint angles), ready for visualisation in MATLAB using the code provided below.

 ---

 **Explanation:**
 - `readmatrix()` loads the gait data from `results.txt`.
 - `deg2rad()` converts joint angles to radians.
-- The loop visualizes each time step, animating the spider’s movement.
+- The loop visualises each time step, animating the spider’s movement.

 ---